 Chase and United Airlines made a splash in the luxury travel card world with the March 2020 debut of the United Club℠ Infinite Card.
-It’s United’s most expensive card, with an annual fee of $525 per year, but it offers enough in the way of luxury benefits that frequent United flyers with deep pockets may very well find this card worthwhile.
+It’s United’s most expensive card, with an annual fee of $0 intro annual fee, then $525 per year, but it offers enough in the way of luxury benefits that frequent United flyers with deep pockets may very well find this card worthwhile.

 United Club℠ Infinite Card pros